subspacedboy/tartarus/docs/docs/building_the_lock.md

 Hold down D0 and press Reset.
 Flash the firmware with `espflash flash`.
 Manually reset it once.
 You should see the boot screen.

-We need the firmware to calibrate the servo so we can mount the horn.
+We do this now because we need the firmware to calibrate the servo.

-## Step 3: Assemble servo bracket
+## Step 4: Assemble servo bracket

 * 2x 2mm screws
 * 2x hex nuts